Department of Software Technology

 - Scheduling: How to design mechanisms and policies for schedulers in large-scale infrastructures that target modern and emerging hardware and compute data-intensive workloads

-In the Embedded Software programme, we are interested in improving the software development and maintenance process of embedded systems.
+In the Embedded and Networked Systems programme, we are interested in improving the software development and maintenance process of embedded systems.

 - The Internet of Things (IoT): How to craft the sensor and actuators for innovative IoT platforms that should be collaborative in nature, yet consume minimal resources to reduce operation costs?